Interplay between Standard Quantum Detailed Balance and Thermodynamically Consistent Entropy Production: Introduction

 \section{Introduction}

+The rapid development of quantum platforms \cite{McArdle2020,Blais2021,Sieberer2025} has recently brought significant attention to the nonequilibrium statistical mechanics of open quantum systems \cite{Breuer2002}.
+To tackle the intrinsically complicated interplay between the system and environmental degrees of freedom, it is common in many scenarios to adopt the Markovian approximation for the dynamics of the system of interest \cite{Gorini1976,Lindblad1976,Seifert2012}.
+After sufficiently long relaxation times, the reduced density operator of the system typically approaches an invariant (i.e., time-independent) state.
+A fundamental task is then to determine whether this asymptotic state is a true thermal equilibrium state.
+If not, it is classified as a non-equilibrium steady state.

-The detailed balance condition in classical Markovian dynamics serves as a fundamental criterion for distinguishing equilibrium states from non-equilibrium steady states.
+It is well known that in classical Markovian dynamics \cite{Seifert2012}, the detailed balance condition serves as a fundamental criterion for distinguishing equilibrium states from non-equilibrium steady states.
 When the detailed balance condition holds, the entropy production rate (EPR) vanishes, which is consistent with the physical interpretation of the EPR as a quantitative measure of the system's deviation from equilibrium.
-This work is devoted to rigorously establishing this interplay between the detailed balance condition and the vanishing EPR in the quantum regime.
+However, parallel results in the quantum regime require further detailed investigation.
+This work is devoted to rigorously establishing this exact interplay between the standard quantum detailed balance condition and the vanishing EPR in the quantum regime.
 To motivate our approach, we first briefly review the standard results in classical Markovian dynamics for finite state spaces.
 Let $\Omega$ be a finite set representing the state space.
 We denote by $\mathcal{A} = \mathbb{C}^{\Omega}$ the commutative algebra of complex-valued functions (observables) on $\Omega$.
 Let $p_{t}\colon \Omega\to \mathbb{R}_{\geq 0}$ be the probability distribution at time $t$, satisfying the normalization condition $\sum_{i\in \Omega}p_{t}(i)=1$.
 For distinct $i,j\in \Omega$, let $W(i,j)$ denote the transition rate from state $j$ to $i$.
 The master equation describing the time evolution of the probability distribution reads

 Here, $L$ is the generator of the dynamics acting on probability distributions, with matrix elements defined by $L(i,j) = W(i,j)$ for $i\neq j$ and $L(i,i) = -\sum_{k\neq i}W(k,i)$.
 The invariant distribution (or steady-state) $\pi$ is a probability distribution satisfying $L\pi = 0$.
 We say the system satisfies classical detailed balance if